jcmdln/ansible-collection-openbsd/README.md

 #### poetry
-When using [Poetry](https://github.com/python-poetry/poetry) the virtualenv will automatically be created as `.venv`, and doesn't have to be activated unless you prefer to do so.
+When using [Poetry](https://github.com/python-poetry/poetry) the virtualenv will automatically be created as `.venv`, and doesn't have to be activated unless you prefer to do so:

 ```sh
 $ git clone --branch master https://github.com/jcmdln/openbsd-run